 “The second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments the whole law is based, and the prophets as well.” —Matthew 22:39-40

 After we share the Lord with our neighbors, we are called to serve them in many ways.
-This is the follow-up of our evangelism.
+This is the follow-up of our evangelizing.
 We are practicing what we preach.
 Nonetheless, no amount of service can ever substitute for loving people enough to tell them the truth about Jesus.
-Even if our neighbors reject the gospel message and us, we must love them enough to accept their rejection.
+Even if our neighbors reject the Gospel message and us, we must love them enough to accept their rejection.
 Although evangelization is not all there is to loving our neighbor, it is the essence of obeying the second commandment.
-For Christians there can be no love without evangelism.
+For Christians there can be no love without evangelization.

 Prayer: Father, give me a deep concern for the salvation of those I see every day.